Anthems for Doomed Youth: Critical reception

 Reviews for the album were generally positive, earning a rating of 70 out of 100 on Metacritic, indicating generally favourable reviews.
 Charles Pitter at PopMatters declared the album "an enjoyable overload of charisma".

+Alexis Petridis of The Guardian wrote, "The first new album from the reformed Libertines is better than anyone could have possibly dreamed.
+It may be a new beginning or a complete finish, but it's a vast improvement over how the Libertines' narrative appeared doomed to end".

 Accolades

 Track listing

 All tracks written by Doherty and Barât.